Headache can be a troublesome side-effect when you first start using pilocarpine. Ask your doctor or pharmacist to recommend a suitable painkiller.

 - Take care not to touch the tip of the dropper or opened unit with your eye, fingers, or any other surface.
 This is to prevent the drops from becoming contaminated.

 - When first put in, eye drops can cause blurred vision.
 This should quickly clear, but it can become troublesome at night or in reduced lighting.
-Make sure you can see clearly before you drive, or use tools or machines.
+Make sure you can see clearly before you drive, or before using tools or machines.

 - If you usually wear contact lenses, please speak with your doctor for advice.
 Your eye is likely to be too painful for lenses, but even if not, do not wear contact lenses while you are using pilocarpine eye drops unless your doctor has advised you otherwise.
 This is because there is a preservative in bottles of eye drops which can affect soft contact lenses.